Approval-Based Committee Voting under Incomplete Information: Introduction

-Our basic model of incompleteness is the \e{poset approval} model that is illustrated in Figure~\ref{fig:model_incomplete}(a).
-This model is a rather direct generalization of the voter model in the seminal work of \citet{KoLa05a}, who study problems of winner determination with incomplete preferences under ranking-based single-winner rules (such as plurality and Borda).
-For each voter, we are given a set of \e{approved} candidates and a set of \e{disapproved} candidates, together with a partial order over the remaining (``unknown'') candidates that constrains the possible approval ballots of the voter: if an unknown candidate is preferred to another unknown candidate, then the former needs to be approved by the voter whenever the latter is approved.
-In other words, each possible world is obtained by selecting a linear extension of the partial order and determining a cutoff point---every candidate before the cutoff is approved, and every candidate after the cutoff is disapproved (in addition to the known approvals and disapprovals, respectively).
-We study in depth two special cases of this model that correspond to the two extremes of posets: zero information (3VA) and full information (linear). \begin{itemize} \item In the \e{three-valued approval} (3VA) model,\footnote{The term is analogous to ``Three-Valued Logic'' (3VL) that is adapted, e.g., in SQL~\citep{DBLP:journals/tods/Libkin16}, where the three values are \e{true}, \e{false} and \e{unknown}.} illustrated in Figure~\ref{fig:model_incomplete}(b), the partial order of the poset is empty.
+\begin{itemize} \item In the \e{three-valued approval} (3VA) model,\footnote{The term is analogous to ``Three-Valued Logic'' (3VL) that is adapted, e.g., in SQL~\citep{DBLP:journals/tods/Libkin16}, where the three values are \e{true}, \e{false} and \e{unknown}.} illustrated in Figure~\ref{fig:model_incomplete}(b), the partial order of the poset is empty.
 Hence, every subset of unknown candidates determines a valid possible world where this set is approved and its complement is disapproved. \item In the \e{linear} model, illustrated in Figure~\ref{fig:model_incomplete}(c), the unknown candidates are ordered linearly.
 Hence, every prefix of this order determines a possible world where the candidates in this prefix are approved and the ones in the remaining suffix are disapproved. \end{itemize} From the computational perspective, the models are fundamentally different.
 For instance, a voter can have an exponential number of possible worlds (or \emph{completions}) in one case, but only a linear number in the other.
 Of course, when a problem is tractable in the poset approval model, then it is also tractable in the 3VA and linear models.
 On the contrapositive, whenever a problem is intractable (e.g., NP-hard) in one of these two models, it is also intractable for the general poset approval model.
 However, as we illustrate later, a problem may be tractable in 3VA and intractable in the linear model, and vice versa.

 We investigate the computational complexity of fundamental problems that arise in ABC voting with incomplete approval profiles.
 In the first problem, the goal is to determine whether a given set $W$ of candidates is a \e{possible} winning committee.
 In the second problem, the goal is to determine whether such given $W$ is a \e{necessary} winning committee.
 More formally, a \e{possible committee} (respectively, \e{necessary committee}) is a set of candidates that is a winning committee in \e{some} completion (respectively, \e{all} completions) of the incomplete approval profile.
 We also achieve some results on the problem where we are given a candidate and the goal is to determine whether the candidate is possibly or necessarily a member of a winning committee.